cgbartek/Personal-Cloud/README.md

-personal-cloud
+Personal Cloud
 ==============

-Extensible PHP + SQLite server software for interfacing with home automation equipment, media players, and more.
+An extensible PHP + SQLite system for interfacing with home automation equipment, media players, and more.

 This code should be installed into a server solution such as Apache (or Slawdog Personal Cloud), which should run on the system you will be controlling your media, automation, etc. from.
 You may also wish to add port forwarding in order to connect to Personal Cloud remotely.